Donald Trump, November 25, 2015

 when journalists were tapioca

 1. Us.
-Nobody -- not his family, not his party, not even the media-- is as great an enabler of Trump as is the American people.
+Nobody -- not his family, not his party, not even the media-- is as great an enabler of Trump as is that group known as "the American people."

 As I said earlier, Donald Trump did so many things, any one of which should have caused his support to evaporate faster than he could ride a single-flight escalator.

 Instead, while Trump got 45.9 percent of the popular vote to Hillary's 48.0 percent, he won enough States to give him 306 Electoral Votes to Hillary's 232.
-In the end, "faithless electors" made the total as follows: Trump 304, Clinton 227, Colin Powell 3 (all from the State of Washington, which otherwise went to Hillary), Ron Paul 1 (Rand's father), John Kasich 1 (both Paul's and Kasich's coming from Texas, which otherwise went to Trump), Bernie Sanders 1 (from Hawaii, which otherwise went to Hillary), and Faith Spotted Eagle 1 (a leader of the fight against the Keystone XL and Dakota Access Pipelines, the 1st Native American ever to receive an Electoral Vote, from Washington, instead of Hillary, she and Hillary becoming the 1st 2 women ever to receive Electoral Votes).
+In the end, "faithless electors" made the total as follows: Trump 304, Clinton 227, Colin Powell 3, Ron Paul 1 (Rand's father), John Kasich 1, Bernie Sanders 1, and Faith Spotted Eagle 1.

 Due to various 3rd-party candidates, Trump won (this is in alphabetical order) Arizona, Florida, Michigan, North Carolina, Pennsylvania, Utah and Wisconsin with less than 50 percent of the vote.
 He won Michigan, Utah and Wisconsin with less than 48 percent.
 On the other hand, of the States that Obama won in 2012, low turnout probably swung Florida, Iowa and Ohio from Democratic to Republican.
 And the presence of Republican-turned-independent Gary Johnson in the race swung Michigan, Pennsylvania, Wisconsin and the 2nd Congressional District in Maine from Democratic to Republican.